kontent-ai/integration-magento/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This repository contains the source code of Magento product selector custom element for Kentico Kontent.
+This repository contains the source code of Magento product selector custom element for Kontent by Kentico.

 It also includes a node.js proxy function (see [Netlify functions](https://docs.netlify.com/functions/overview/)) that routes requests from the element to your Magento instance while adding required authentication.

 ## Features
-This  [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) allows the user to search and link products from their [Magento e-commerce](https://magento.com/) instance into [Kentico Kontent Headless CMS](https://kontent.ai).
+This  [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) allows the user to search and link products from their [Magento e-commerce](https://magento.com/) instance into [Kontent Headless CMS by Kentico](https://kontent.ai).

 - Editors can
   - Search for products in Magento commerce